top of page

 MHM.png

 For decades, the justice system in Memphis has operated across a patchwork of buildings—some over a century old, others outdated and inefficient.
-From the historic Shelby County Courthouse (1909) to the aging 201 Poplar complex (1981) and the long-defunct Shelby Farms penal farm, these scattered sites no longer meet the demands of a modern justice system.
+From the aging 201 Poplar complex (1981) to the long-antiquated Shelby Farms penal farm, these scattered sites no longer meet the demands of our community – nor the people they are designed to serve.

-Here are six key reasons why moving to a new, centralized justice complex is not just smart—it’s necessary:
+Below are key reasons why moving to a new, centralized justice complex, starting with 201 Poplar, is not just smart—it’s necessary:

 Memphis’s justice system is long overdue for a unified, modern facility that replaces the fragmented, outdated infrastructure currently in use.
 Consolidating operations into a new location is not just about convenience—it’s about safety, efficiency, fiscal responsibility, and creating a system that works better for everyone involved.